IK-AVI/doctest/README.md

 The main features of the _BeoLiving Intelligence_ controller are:

 + Control _Bang & Olufsen_ (NetworkLink type) products through your smart device.
-+ Control of the products from outside your house.
++ Remote access of your installation.
-+ Voice control of the products using Alexa.
++ Voice control of your installation through Alexa.
 + Support with IFTTT.
 + Creation of routines that automates the control of several products.

 The _BeoLiving Intelligence_ controller is upgradable to a full professional smart home solution through a one-time paid license (_BeoLiving
 Intelligence PRO_).
 With this optional upgrade license, _BeoLiving Intelligence_ transforms into a controller for all world market brands of